novejs/nove/README.md

 # Nove

-Creative framework for building enterprise applications with TypeScript.
+A creative framework for building enterprise applications with TypeScript.